eikouji/Birthday-App/README.md

 # Birthday App #
 A birthday card to celebrate Wolfgang Amadeus Mozart's birthday.
+Features several GIFts, gift icons to click on to reveal funny Gif images.

 # Tools Used in this App #
 HTML5